State Farm Companies Foundation

 - Community development addressing economic stability and housing

-- Educational programs supporting underserved students
+- Educational programmes supporting underserved students

 - Financial literacy and economic empowerment